mmarget/eduzoo-components/README.md

 eduzoo-components
 =================

-<<<<<<< HEAD
-This repository holds all the components necessary to write your own eduZOO
+This repository holds all the components necessary to write your own eduZOO.

-The old deprecated eduZOO app can be found under github.com/educationzen/eduzoo-app.

 List of elements
 -------------------